nickfoss32/digital-cv/index.md

 (847) 915-1353
 [LinkedIn](https://www.linkedin.com/in/nfoss) | [GitHub](https://github.com/nickfoss32)

-_Experienced professional interested in designing and developing applications within the defense industry.
-Looking to further career in modern C++ and full stack development.
+_Experienced professional interested in designing and implementing cloud or embedded applications within the defense industry.
+Looking to further career in cloud architecture and full stack development.
 Productive team player and leader._

 ## Education
 **University of Illinois at Urbana-Champaign**